-If the amount in Box 2 is less than Box 1, the result is nonallowable deductions this year.
-Copy the amount from Box 3 into Box 24O.
+The result is non-allowable deductions this year.
+Copy the amount from Box 3 into Box 24O on your IR7L.

 Any deductions an owner can't claim because of the loss limitation rule are carried forward and may be claimed in future years, subject to the application of the loss limitation rule in those years.
 Owners may only use these deductions against income from the LTC.